See the Submittable portal for the

 TAB: The Journal of Poetry & Poetics welcomes submissions of poems and other writing about or related to poetry.
-Send us your original poems in English, English translations of poems in other languages, scholarly or creative essays about poetry, interviews, visual poems, art-poetry hybrids.
+Send original poems in English, English translations of poems in other languages, scholarly or creative essays about poetry, interviews, visual poems, or art-poetry hybrids.
 We’re open to possibilities, as long as it has to do with poetry or poetics.
-We welcome submissions from writers with a variety of backgrounds, experiences, voices, and aesthetics and continue to seek work by BIPOC, LGBTQ+, and D/disabled writers.
+We welcome submissions from writers with a variety of backgrounds, experiences, voices, and aesthetics, including work by BIPOC, LGBTQ+, and D/disabled writers.

 Before you submit

-Before you invite us to consider your work, take a look at our wide aesthetic range at tabjournal.org.
-You may want to consider our design, including the horizontal page orientation and low-vision standards, when you decide what to send our way.
+Before you invite us to consider your work, take a look at the aesthetic range at tabjournal.org.
+You may want to consider our design, including the horizontal online page orientation and low-vision standards, when you decide what to send our way.
 Also, follow us on Twitter @TabJournal (at least for time being) and on Facebook.

 To reduce barriers to access and with support from Chapman University, Tab Journal does not charge a submission fee.
-In addition, though we cannot guarantee payment, we expect to pay $75 to each contributor for as long as the budget allows.
+In addition, though we cannot guarantee payment, we hope to pay $75 to each contributor for as long as the budget allows.
+We understand that if we are not able to offer payment for work we accept, an author may withdraw their submission.

 Tab Journal considers simultaneous submissions, but if the work is accepted elsewhere, writers must contact us immediately through Submittable.